Close

 How to Claim TDS Refund Online in India?

-• Sign in or sign up on the online Income Tax e-filing portal, e., incometaxindiaefiling.gov.in
+• Sign in or sign up on the online e-filing portal of the Income Tax Department, i.e., incometaxindiaefiling.gov.in

-• E-verify the acknowledgement through the digital signature, net banking account, or an Aadhaar-based one-time password (OTP).
+• E-verify the acknowledgment through the digital signature, net banking account, or an Aadhaar-based one-time password (OTP)

 How to Check TDS Refund Status?

-• Review the acknowledgment and refund processing email sent by the IT Department to your registered email address to ascertain the status of your TDS refund claim.
+• The IT Department sends you an acknowledgment and refund processing email to your registered email address.
+You can review it to ascertain the status of your TDS refund claim.

 • You can access the Income Tax website using PAN-based credentials to examine the return and track the progress of your refund.